 Functional rhinoplasty refers to the rhinoplasty procedures that aim to correct functional issues, such as trouble breathing or sleeping because of a deviated septum.
 If you can’t breathe properly through both nostrils, the plastic surgeon may change the structures of the nose to restore functionality.
 This procedure may improve the appearance, but that’s not the goal.

 Ethnic rhinoplasty refers to a rhinoplasty procedure that enhances the shape and size of your nostrils without erasing the marks of your cultural heritage.
-The procedure is personalized according to your unique expectations but with the intention to preserve your ethnic markers of identity.
+The primary rhinoplasty in NYC is a personalized according to your unique expectations but with the intention to preserve your ethnic markers of identity.
 Please talk to your plastic surgeon to explore your ethnic rhinoplasty options.

 Preservation rhinoplasty is a unique rhinoplasty technique that addresses the cosmetic and functional issues while preserving certain aspects of the anatomy.
 This can minimize swelling after the surgery.
 The results can be extremely natural.